B i o g r a p h y

 As a professional violinist, she has performed with the San Diego Symphony, San Diego Opera, Starlight Opera, San Diego Chamber Orchestra, St. Louis Municipal Opera, the St. Louis Philharmonic, and the Alexandria String Quartet.
 As a certified private instructor of Suzuki and traditional violin, her students have won numerous awards and scholarships leading to professional careers in music.
 She has performed under conductors Leonard Slatkin, Alexis Hauser, David Atherton, Peter Eros, and Walter Susskind to name a few.
 She has also enjoyed performing in the entertainment industry under such great artists as Andy Williams, Henry Mancini, Johnny Matthias, Angela Landsbury, Carol Channing, Yul Brynner, Lauren Bacall, Vincent Price and Zero Mostel among many other top performers.
 She has also worked in the recording industry having made commercials for both local and national companies and is an orchestra contractor for several conductors in the San Diego area.

-Ms. Reiner is a member of the Suzuki Association of the Americas, Suzuki Association of San Diego, served on the Board of Directors of the American String Teachers Association is currently the President of the ASTA San Diego section and has adjudicated for the Southern California School Band and Orchestra Association, Grossmont College, MTA of California and the Philharmonic Society of Orange County.
+Ms. Reiner is a member of the Suzuki Association of the Americas, Suzuki Association of San Diego, served on the Board of Directors of the American String Teachers Association is currently the President of the ASTA San Diego section and has adjudicated for the Southern California School Band and Orchestra Association, Grossmont College, MTA of California, is a judge for The American Prize and for the Philharmonic Society of Orange County.
 She currently hosts and founded the PUSD Middle School Orchestra Festival with such distinguished guest adjudicators; Jung-Ho Pak Artistic Director of the Cape Cod Symphony and Interlochen School of the Arts, Dana Zimbric, Music Director of the California Chamber Orchestra,Ellen Weller, Music Director, of the Palomar Symphony Orchestra and Sameer Patel, Associate Conductor of the San Diego Symphony.
 She also founded and hosts the annual PUSD String Solo/Ensemble Festival.
 She was recognized in 1991 and again in 1993 by Outstanding Young Women of America and in 2000 was elected to the prestigious Who's Who of American Teachers.
 Since 1995 she has led successful international concert tours of Salzburg, Vienna, London, and Paris conducting the Civic Youth Orchestra Chamber Strings and her "Mostly Mozart Orchestra" comprised of students from the Poway Unified School District.
 She was invited to conduct at the American String Teachers National Convention in Reno, Nevada in 2005 and also was the guest conductor for the San Diego Unified School District Honor Orchestra in the spring of 2005.
 Her orchestras continue to be invited yearly to perform in international festivals around the globe.